komikku-app/komikku-extensions/CONTRIBUTING.md

       }
       ```

       Make sure you make the `SimpleDateFormat` a class constant or variable so it doesn't get recreated for every chapter.
+If you need to parse or format dates in manga description, create another instance since `SimpleDateFormat` is not thread-safe.
-    - If the parsing have any problem, make sure to return `0L` so the app will use the fetch date instead.
+    - If the parsing have any problem, make sure to return `0L` so the app will use the default date instead.
+    - The app will overwrite dates of existing old chapters **UNLESS** `0L` is returned.
+    - The default date has [changed](https://github.com/tachiyomiorg/tachiyomi/pull/7197) in preview ≥ r4442 or stable > 0.13.4.
+      - In older versions, the default date is always the fetch date.
+      - In newer versions, this is the same if every (new) chapter has `0L` returned.
+      - However, if the source only provides the upload date of the latest chapter, you can now set it to the latest chapter and leave other chapters default.
+The app will automatically set it (instead of fetch date) to every new chapter and leave old chapters' dates untouched.

 #### Chapter Pages